gautamkabiraj/student-fee-mgmnt-javafx/README.md

 ![new student record](https://i.imgur.com/duZh9Wr.jpg)

 ## Manipulation View
-This is a customized view where you can see student names and their information by setting custom constraints.
+This is a customized view where you can see student names and their other information by setting custom constraints.
 ![manipulation view](https://i.imgur.com/Qobb15B.jpg)

 ## About Page View
 ...just the about page.
-Nothing much to see here!
+Nothing much to see here! ;)

 ![about page](https://i.imgur.com/icUpH9W.jpg)